SiliconLabs/gecko_sdk/app/bluetooth/example/bt_abr_ncp_initiator/readme.md

 ## Usage

 Build and flash the application.
 Use the "bt_abr_host_initiator" Host sample application to connect to it.
 The Host application will scan for a device running the "Soc - ABR Reflector" sample application.
 When found, the initiator will create a connection between them and will start the distance measurement process.
 The initiator calculates the distance, and display them in the command line terminal.
-It also saves the measured values to a txt file next to the executable.
+It also saves the measured values to a jsonl file next to the executable.

 ## Troubleshooting